 The end of season six.
 When Tony's sitting in the squadroom without Ziva, trying to explain to Abby and McGee that it wasn't Gibbs or Vance who made Ziva stay in Israel ...it was Ziva herself.
 Made much worse by how we know that Gibbs believes she's been lying to him, Tony believes she hates him and Ziva herself thinks Gibbs doesn't want her there... and then we switch to the scene of Ziva tied to a chair in Somalia, her face bruised and bloody.

 Tony: Boss?
 One short?

-The Season 7 premiere, as well.
+The Season 7 premiere.
 They saved Ziva!
-She's back home, on the team! ...But look at how terrible she looks...
+She's back home, on the team! ...But see at how terrible she looks...

 In "Flesh And Blood", Prince Sharif is chauvinistic, spoiled and willfully ignorant of the danger he's in.
 But at the end of the episode, when he is told that it's his brother who tried to kill him, the look on his face will make you want to hug him.

-The end of "Borderland", where Abby discovers evidence of Gibbs' shooting of the drug dealer that killed his family.
+The end of "Borderland", where Abby discovers evidence of Gibbs' shooting of the drug dealer who killed his family.
 She comes to Gibbs' basement, torn up over what to do.
 This conversation happens:

 "Recruited" has a few, especially when it's revealed that the murdered Petty Officer was helping the boy to deal with bullying.

 An especially heartwrenching one is The Reveal: the boy's father thought the Petty Officer was a sexual predator and killed him for it, trying to protect his son.

 Doctor Magnus being reminded of all the people he helped.